LorendosCSharp/AniXDesktop/README.md

 ---
 ## Disclaimer
-The app can load pretty long , because needs to start a local server.
+- This app can load pretty long , because needs to start a local server.
 If the load time is too long , re-open it.
 If nothing changes open issue
+- Some titles wouldn't load or the loading time can be too long.
+Currently no fix

 ## Getting Started